Our specialist team of licensing solicitors combines expertise in both licensing and regulation to ensure that you have the support you need.

 However, objections were received from residents on the opposite side of the valley who had said that the music might carry across the valley and by the environmental health department who had said that the music would disrupt people living in the immediate vicinity of the premises, even though none of these immediate neighbours had felt it necessary to object themselves.

-The case was argued successfully and the premises licence varied in accordance with X’s initial application.
+The case was argued successfully and the premises licence varied in accordance with the company’s initial application.

 Loss of operating licence – loss of numerous premises licences – transfers of premises licences

-We advised X to transfer all of the premises licences to another operator so that they didn’t lapse on the lapse of the operating licence.
-X did this and all of the premises licences were saved.
+We advised the company to transfer all of the premises licences to another operator so that they didn’t lapse on the lapse of the operating licence.
+The company did this and all of the premises licences were saved.

 Application for new operating licence – transfer of premises licences

-We had acted for X, a partnership, for a number of years.
-X had held an operating licence since the conversion process in 2007.
+We had acted for the company, a partnership, for a number of years.
+The company had held an operating licence since the conversion process in 2007.
 One of the partners wanted to retire and took advice from us as to the effect of the retirement on the licensing aspect.

 Since the operating licence was held by a partnership it couldn’t be changed to remove one of the partners as this would have changed the entity from a partnership to a sole trader, which is not permitted by the Gambling Commission.